julianonn/julianonn.github.io/_news/announcement_2025_7_ccs_accept.md

 related_posts: false
 ---

-Our paper about identifying tech abuse in GDPR data exports got accepted to ACM CCS 2025!
+Our paper about identifying account compromise using GDPR data exports got accepted to ACM CCS 2025!